dagger/dagger/docs/guides/1230-persistent-cache.md

 to see more options on local export, look at [Buildkit cache documentation](https://github.com/moby/buildkit#local-directory-1)
 :::

-## Keep cache in a remote registry
+## Persistent cache in a remote registry

 Buildkit can also import/export cache to a registry, it's a great way to share cache between your team and avoid flooding your filesystem.